geier/pycarddav/src/pages/about.rst

 About
 =====
-*pyCardDAV* is supposed to provide a simple way of accessing a CardDAV_ resource, mainly for use with mutt's query_command, but it might be of some use solo.  *pyCardDAV* consists of *pycardsyncer*, a program for syncing your CardDAV resource into a local database and of *pc_query*, a program for querying the local database. *pyCardDAV* is some ugly python_ code that holds together vobject_, lxml_, PyCurl_ and pysqlite_.
+*pyCardDAV* is a simple to use CardDAV CLI client.
+It has built in support for mutt's *query_command* but also works very well solo.

+*pyCardDAV* consists of *pycardsyncer*, a program for syncing your CardDAV resource into a local database and of *pc_query*, a program for querying the local database. *pyCardDAV* is some ugly python_ code (actually, it's not *that* bad anymore…) that holds together vobject_, lxml_, PyCurl_ and pysqlite_.

 .. _python: http://python.org/
 .. _CardDav: http://en.wikipedia.org/wiki/CardDAV